Announcing Social Comments for Ghost

 Traditional blog comments

-Personal blogs feel personal
+Personal blogs feel really personal

 A xmas party at my house where we sent a flip-off photo to a friend who loves flip-off photos more than anything

 When you run a small site like this, it also adds a touch of anxiety to your life.
-A personal blog is like hosting a dinner party in your living room and the thought of someone leaving a bad comment really does feel like someone took a dump in the punch bowl in your own home.
+A personal blog is like hosting a dinner party in your living room and the thought of someone leaving a bad comment feels like someone took a dump in the punch bowl in your own home.
 Thanks to the design of comment systems, unless you block every new comment for review before it's posted, an awful comment can happen at any time and that small worry sucks to live with constantly.

 So what's the ideal solution?